 (Thames estuary, United Kingdom).

 These landscapes have been continuously transformed by the mouths of rivers and the influence of the seas, and their histories trace processes of spatial and multispecies adaptation, transformation, reparation but also monumental imperial efforts of land and water domestication and dispossession.
-In each immersion we have listened to what the water has allowed us to, and these acts of listening have taken shape in many different ways.
+In each immersion we have listened to what the water has allowed us to, and these acts of listening have taken shape in many different ways and have been translated, spatialised and materialised as chronicles, listenings, vessels and glossaries.

 Paraguaçu